liu-xb/E2BoWs/README.md

 **E2BoWs**

-We provide the source code for paper "E2BoWs: End-to-End Bag-of-Words Model vid Deep Convolutional Neural Network" in ChinaMM 2017 [(link)("https://arxiv.org/abs/1709.05903")].
-Paper is also accepted by Neurocomputing.
+We provide the source code for paper "E2BoWs: End-to-End Bag-of-Words Model vid Deep Convolutional Neural Network" in ChinaMM 2017 [link]("https://arxiv.org/abs/1709.05903")].
+Paper is also accepted by [Neurocomputing](https://www.sciencedirect.com/science/article/pii/S0925231219309105?via%3Dihub).
 If you find our work helpful, please kindly cite our paper:

 @article{E2BoWs,
-  title={E2BoWs: An End-to-End Bag-of-Words Model via Deep Convolutional Neural Network},
+  title={E2BoWs: An End-to-End Bag-of-Words Model via Deep Convolutional Neural Network for Image Retrieval},
   author={Liu, Xiaobin. and Zhang, Shiliang. and Huang, Tiejun. and Tian, Qi.},
-  journal={arXiv preprint arXiv:1709.05903},
+  journal={Neurocomputing},
-  year={2017}
+  year={2019}
 }

 We present some new layers such as "ReduceLayer", "SimED2LossLayer" and "ConvReLULayer".